byterubpay/byterub-site/_posts/2018-09-24-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-24.md

 **\<sarang>** Yeah, it's a big time investment but fortunately I work remotely anyway, amirite?
 **\<suraeNoether>** will you be needing financial support for it, or would those organizers be compensating you?
 **\<nioc>** https://forum.getbyterub.org/7/open-tasks/90857/sarang-re-present-at-kyiv-hackathon
 **\<sarang>** They're compensating flight and some hotel.
-With local transportation, M&IE, and hotel, it'd run about 9 XMR community funding
+With local transportation, M&IE, and hotel, it'd run about 9 BTR community funding
 **\<nioc>** cheap
 **\<suraeNoether>** oh hehe
 **\<sarang>** Would be nice to reach out to that part of the world, getting technical folks thinking about and hacking on ByteRub